'Welcome to the future' - LIV mocks PGA shake-up

 Poulter said the changes in the PGA Tour's shake-up sounded "very similar to another product that's been spoken so badly about by media and commentators".

-Westwood also believed the new plans contradict many of the concerns which the PGA Tour has outlined since LIV's emergence.
+Westwood believes the new plans contradict many of the concerns which the PGA Tour has outlined since LIV's emergence.

 "I've spent the last year reading how good full fields and cuts are!" tweeted the former world number one.